-“A society grows healthily when people plant trees whose shade they know they'll never enjoy"
+“A society grows well when people plant trees whose shade they know they will never enjoy.”

 At Ossian we perpetuate a legacy that goes back five centuries.
-We work to maintain and recover hundred-year-old vineyards that were not decimated by phylloxera, in a land of privileged soils and an extreme climate that marks the character of the ancestral and authentic Verdejo.
+We work to maintain and recover centenary vineyards that were not decimated by phylloxera, in a land of privileged soils and an extreme climate that marks the character of the ancestral and authentic verdejo.

-At an average altitude of 900 meters above sea level, even exceeding a thousand in some plots, conditions become extreme.
-Even for vines that have seen decades go by.
-During the winter temperatures of fifteen degrees Celsius below zero (15 F) are reached, which contrasts with dry and hot summers, with temperatures often exceeding thirty degrees (86 F).
+At an average altitude of 900 meters above sea level, even exceeding 1,000 meters in some plots, conditions are extreme.
+Even for vines that have seen decades of growth.
+During the winter temperatures reach temperatures of up to fifteen degrees below zero, which contrasts with dry and hot summers, which exceed thirty degrees Celsius on a recurring basis.

-The snows, which visit us frequently in the coldest seasons, cover the seas of pinewood and vineyard and lend them a magical look.
-The summer, on the other hand, subjects the vines to an intense but balanced hydric stress.
-All these characteristics further enhance the marked varietal flavor of our wines.
+The snows, which visit us frequently in the coldest seasons, cover the seas of pine forests and vineyards, giving them a magical aspect.
+The summer, on the other hand, subjects the vines to intense but balanced water stress.
+All these characteristics further condition the marked varietal character of our wines.